Urs3105/CYBERSECURITY-PROJECT/README.md

 - What does Filebeat watch for?_

 ***Answer:***
 Filebeat enables analysts to monitor files for suspicious changes.
-Filebeat can be used to collect, analyze and visualize ELK logs in a single command.Filebeat monitors, generate and organise the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing. is built to collect data about specific files on remote machines and must be installed on the VMs you want to monitor.
+Filebeat can be used to collect, analyze and visualize ELK logs in a single command.Filebeat monitors, generate and organise the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+It is built to collect data about specific files on remote machines and they must be installed on the VMs you want to monitor.

 - What does Metricbeat record?_